-How ‘Ferris Bueller’s Day Off’ Sent the Beatles Back to the Top 40
+How ‘Ferris Bueller’s Day Off’ Sent the Beatles Back Into Top 40

-On June 11, 1986, the world was introduced to Abe Froman, Sausage King of Chicago — and the Beatles started a surprising trip back to the Top 40.
+The world was introduced to Abe Froman, Sausage King of Chicago, on June 11, 1986 — and the Beatles started a surprising trip back to the Top 40.

 This was all reflected in the movie's soundtrack, which — although it was never officially released — ran the gamut from modern techno-pop like Yello's "Oh Yeah" to vintage tracks such as the song that benefited most from Ferris Bueller's Day Off: the Beatles' cover of "Twist and Shout."